From Avatar to Xenomorph, here’s what Disney should do with the characters from 21st Century Fox.

 7. Fantastic Four Join the MCU ASAP

 Whenever Marvel Studios finally reveals the Marvel Cinematic Universe Phase Four lineup, don’t be surprised to see a certain team on that slate.
-The Fantastic Four are in desperate need of public-perception makeover after the slimy booger that was Fant4stic, and there’s no better way of doing that then introducing them into the MCU.
+The Fantastic Four are in desperate need of public-perception makeover after the slimy booger that was Fant4stic, and there’s no better way of doing that than introducing them into the MCU.
 I don’t care if Mr. Fantastic, Invisible Woman, Human Torch, and Thing have already been active in the MCU like Spider-Man, or if it’s another origin story, but this classic team deserve a good movie, as soon as possible.

 6. Alien Ride at Disney Hollywood Studios

 Ok picture this: You and a ride vehicle full of Hollywood Studios guests are touring LV-426 long after the events of Aliens.
 The ride vehicle slowly creeps along the moon’s surface as the android tour guide recounts the Xenomorph attack that transpired years ago, but ensures guests that the alien threat has been exterminated.
 The ride vehicle enters a facility towards the end of the tour…and then the lights go out.
 Everything shuts down.
 Guests are in complete darkness and wonder what is going on.
 Did the ride shut down?
 No. This is part of the ride.
-In total darkness, the riders here a terrifying screech.
+In total darkness, the riders hear a terrifying screech.
 They see a horrific figure scurry about as the lights begin to flicker back on.
 It’s clear what it is now: a Xenomorph; coming for you.
 Guests are panicking, but the tour guide hits the emergency escape button on the vehicle, trigger an high-speed chase à la Test Track.

 Ever since the closing of ExtraTERRORestrial Alien Encounter and the recently departed Great Movie Ride, Disney World has been in dire need of a scary, alien-themed attraction, and what better way than through Alien itself.